How to fix kernel_task high CPU usage on Mac

 Keeping your macOS up to date not only provides your Mac with new functionality but also solves any potential security issues and fixes outstanding bugs, of which macOS kernel_task high CPU usage could be one.

-It’s recommended to keep macOS updates automatic and regularly check if there are any updates available that haven’t yet been installed.
+I'd recommend keeping macOS updates automatic and regularly checking if there are any updates available that haven’t yet been installed.
 To do both:

 update your macos

-4. If any malware was found, click Remove
+3. If any malware was found, click Remove.

 If your Mac is running too many processes at once, it will start to heat up and call on the kernel_task for help.
 The good thing is, most Mac users have lots of idle processes that could be stopped to free up resources and cool down your Mac without affecting anything else.